allanrehhoff/framework/README.md

 Good practice dictates that while developing your custom classes you should also create custom exceptions in the same namespace to match your classes.

-## The Resource Class
+## The Singleton Class
 Is where all instances that should be globally accessible is stored.

-Once an instance has been set in the Resource, it is immediately accesible by using **Resource::get()** instances are keyed by their class name definitions.
+Once an instance has been set in the Singleton, it is immediately accesible by using **\Singleton::get()** instances are keyed by their class name definitions.
 The instance registered, will be returned.

 Examples: